 Most lines of credit will have two phases: a draw phase and a repayment phase.
 During the draw phase, you can take loans from the line of credit and make interest-only monthly payments.

-You can no longer take out loans in the repayment phase.
+Once you enter the repayment phase, you can no longer take out loans.
 During the repayment phase, you’ll make principal and interest payments for a fixed period until you pay off what you borrowed.

 There are two common types of secured lines of credit that cater to different borrower types: personal lines of credit and business lines of credit.